AboutAbout

-In this occasion, CR Yachts, a Sweeden yard with many years of experience on the sailing cruising yachts industry, required an improvement on his building process for his new 490 DS version, designed by BRYD.
-The main challenge of Nordic boats is the thicker thickness needed in their bottom, which translates to higher heat generation during the infusion process.
-COMMANTECH developed all the infusion design processes with the corresponding layout and supplies necessary to build the hull of this beautiful boat.
+In this occasion, CR Yachts, a Sweden yard with many years of experience on the sailing cruising yachts industry, required an improvement on his building process for hiw new 490 DS version, designed by BRYD...

 Kinetic and chemorheological modeling of thermosetting polyurethanes obtained from an epoxidized soybean oil polyol crosslinked with glycerin